olorunfe/alx-low_level_programming/0x00-hello_world/README.md

 Hello_World in C
-1- output of a cfile in another file.
+0- output of a cfile in another file.
+1- compiler output